MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-openid-connect-oauth-concepts.md

 ## Customize ID token (extra claims in ID token)

-In certain scenarios, it's possible that the web app, the client, needs extra claims in an ID token to help in the functionality.
+In certain scenarios, it's possible that the web app client needs extra claims in an ID token to help in the functionality.
 Set up extra claims in an ID token by using one of the following options:

 **Option 1:** Use this option when you have a public client and the web app doesn't have a resource that it's trying to access.
 This option requires: